 Table 1 Africa broadband competitive pricing overview

-Given our hands-on data, the average K3 customer in Sierra Leone uses 140 GB data per month, thus Vodacom’s largest package of 100 GB is not enough for regular broadband use.
-Additionally, above packages do not include TV and IP telephony.
-These are priced additionally if available at DStv or Canal+ from $7 to $105.
+Based on our data, the average K3 customer in Sierra Leone uses 140 GB of data per month.
+Thus, Vodacom’s largest package (100 GB) is not enough for regular broadband use.
+Additionally, the above packages do not include TV and IP telephony.
+Those must be acquired through additional services such as DStv or Canal+, costing between $7 and $105.

-This situation represents all major cities in Africa.
+This data represents the situation in major cities in Africa.

-Together with K3 we will set up an infrastructure that will allow up to 1,000 Mbps per user of dedicated bandwidth, over 150 Digital TV channels and IP telephony to residential, governmental, and business clients with prices expecting to range around 50% below competition.
+Together with K3, we will set up an infrastructure that will allow up to 1,000 Mbps per user of dedicated bandwidth, over 150 Digital TV channels, and IP telephony to residential, government, and corporate clients, with prices that cost around 50% less than the competition.

-There is no service even remotely comparable to K3 “Cable in the Air”.
+There is no service remotely comparable to K3’s “Cable in the Air.”.